nyc-crh/site/content/gallery/zami-a-new-spelling-of-my-name.md

 title: Zami
 author: Audre Lorde
 citation: >
- "Zami," in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/topics/black-latina-women/audre-lorde-cuny/zami-a-new-spelling-of-my-name.
+ "Zami," Audre Lorde, in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/gallery/zami-a-new-spelling-of-my-name.
 imageFeatured: zami-a-new-spelling-of-my-name.jpg
-imageFeaturedAlt: >
- Book cover for *Zami*, with a Black and white graphic print of a woman standing in a nature scene on the left with close-up leaves, water and mountains in the background and a cityscape with large buildings on the right.
+imageFeaturedAlt: A Black and white graphic print of a woman.
+Half of the background depicts nature, and the other half shows a city.
+detailedDescr:
 embed:
 embedTitle:
 text:
 mapembed:
 audio:
 audioTitle:
+audioTranscript:
 video:
 videoTitle:
+closeRdImg:
+closeRdLink:
-eventname: Audre Lorde's autobiographical writing captures her experience in school with a vision disability.
+eventname: Audre Lorde’s autobiographical writing captures her experience in school with a vision disability.
-caption: >
- In this portion of her book *Zami*, Audre Lorde speaks about growing up in Harlem.
-She recalls her experiences at school as a child with a vision disability, and how mother interacted with her teachers.
+caption: "In this portion of her book *Zami*, Audre Lorde speaks about growing up in Harlem.
+She recalls her experiences at school as a child with a vision disability, and how mother interacted with her teachers."
 archive_source: >
- Audre Lorde, *Zami: A New Spelling of My Name* (Persephone Press, 1982)
+ "Audre Lorde, *Zami: A New Spelling of My Name* (Persephone Press, 1982)"
 source_link:
 copyright: Audre Lorde
-categories:
-  - Manhattan
+categories: "- Manhattan
-  - higher education
+- higher education"
-tags:
-  - women's activism
+tags: "- women's activism
 - the arts
 - disabled people
 - Black people
 - queer people
-  - blindness low vision
+- blindness & low vision
-  - Harlem
+- Harlem"
 questions:
   - How does Audre Lorde feel about reading?
   - How does Audre Lorde's mother respond to her daughter's experience at the library, and at the school?
 Would you describe Lorde's mother as an educational activist?
 Why or why not?